HGlab01/ioBroker.followthesun/README.md

 -->
 ### 0.5.0-alpha.0 (2023-11-29)
 * (HGlab01) Breaking changes
-    - NodeJS 18 or higher required
+    - Node.js 18 or higher required
     - ioBroker host (js-controller) 5.0 or higher
 * (HGlab01) Coordinates can be configured on instance level (optional)
 * Bump iobroker-jsonexplorer to v0.1.14